 Why?
 Simply beacause both watches offer similar features with the Fenix 5X offering additionaly the possibility to upload 2GB of topo maps.

 Below I have summarized the main characteristics of both watches which were important to me.
-Some links in this blog post contain affiliate links.

 Feature Suunto Spartan Sport vs. Garmin Fenix 5X